intermine/imjs-docs/Getting-Started.md

 # INSTALLING

 ## Prerequisites
- - Node.js (version??) (assuming you want to build from latest source or contribute)
+ - Node.js (preferrably 6.10.2 or greater) (assuming you want to build from latest source or contribute)

 ### Using NPM
 Assuming that Node.js is already installed, run `npm init` to create `package.json` for your application in the valid directory, in case it is not already created.
 Make sure that your current working directory is the same containing `package.json`, and run the following command.
 It adds `imjs` to the dependency list.